 (Photo credit: @afamuseum)

 The permanent collection showcases textiles, paintings, paper crafts, and sculptures made by known artists and self-taught art enthusiasts.
-Some famous pieces include an 18th-century Tree-of-Life motif whitework bedcover and Girl in Red Dress with Cat and Dog by a 19-century American itinerant painter Ammi Phillips.
+Some famous pieces include an 18th-century Tree-of-Life motif whitework bedcover and Girl in Red Dress with Cat and Dog by 19th-century American itinerant painter Ammi Phillips.
 Right now, there is a temporary exhibition on weathervanes fashioned from the eighteenth to the twentieth century, as well as a special exhibition of works by renowned self-taught artists.